List of Star Wars Rebels characters: Quarrie

 Quarrie (voiced by Corey Burton) is a Mon Calamari engineer living on the planet Shantipole.
 He built the prototype B-wing, the Blade Wing, which was gifted to Hera in "Wings of the Master", and later oversaw the secret construction of more B-wings for the Rebel Alliance at Senator Organa's request.

 He is named after Star Wars concept artist Ralph McQuarrie.

 Commander Sato

 Commander Jun Sato (voiced by Keone Young) is the leader of the Phoenix Squadron rebel cell.
 In "Zero Hour" Pt.
 1 during the fight against Grand Admiral Thrawn's forces at Atollon, Commander Sato decides to open an escape corridor for Ezra by executing a kamikaze strike against an enemy vessel.
 With two volunteer crew members staying on board, Commander Sato leads them on a collision course against Admiral Konstantine's Interdictor cruiser, which kills the remaining crews of both ships.

 AP-5

 AP-5 (voiced by Stephen Stanton) is a former Galactic Republic analyst droid and navigator during the Clone Wars, who was reduced to being an inventory droid on Imperial Cargo Transport 241.
 He sides with the Rebels and assists them in finding a suitable base after developing an unlikely friendship with Chopper.
+He was introduced in the episode “The Forgotten Droid” (S2E18).